GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates/README.md

 #### bin directory

-This directory contains the Python script.
+This directory contains the Python and shell scripts.

 #### middleware directory